 Different types of abuse and harm are likely to be more prominent during this time.
 This does not mean that risk will definitely increase when working with pre-existing concerns.
 However, practitioners should show curiosity to explore how the risk may become exacerbated.

-We know that conflict and violence can escalate when families face greater pressure and stress, and the order to stay at home can cause anxiety for those who feel at risk.
+We know that conflict and violence can escalate when families face greater pressure and stress, and spending more time at home can cause anxiety for those who feel at risk.
 The current situation disrupts routines and behaviours, both positively and negatively and it is important to be aware of how the tension can escalate to violence and abusive behaviours between families, parents and children.

 If you are working with families where there has been a concern of domestic abuse, consider how the current situation may further impact on relationships in the household and how effective any mechanisms to diffuse conflict are in the new context.
-For example, if a previous strategy involved leaving the family home, how can you support to adapt and modify their strategies?
-Victims must also be aware that the order to stay at home during the COVID-19 outbreak does not apply to those escaping domestic abuse.
+For example, if a previous strategy involved leaving the family home to see or stay with friends or family, how can the planning of ‘support bubbles’ still allow for this?

 For further information on this topic, see SCIE’s Domestic violence and abuse during COVID-19 quick guide.